peterstansfeld/palavo/README.md

 If not using USB for serial comms, Serial_RX and Serial_TX can be connected to a PC via a 3.3V logic level UART to USB serial adapter.
 I use [Raspberry Pi's Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) as it can also be used to program and debug the Pico via its Debug interface.

 Alternatively the Serial_RX and Serial_TX can be connected to a keyboard to serial terminal adapter, which is a Pico 2 in USB host mode with a keyboard attached.
-The details for this can be found in this repository.
+The details for this adapter can be found in this [keybuart repository](https://github.com/peterstansfeld/keybuart.git).

-The Infra_Red_RX pin, along with connections to 3.3V and GND, can be connected to an infra-red receiver.
-I use this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands transmitted from this [Argon IR Remote](https://argon40.com/products/argon-remote) control.
+The Infra_Red_RX pin, along with connections to 3.3V and GND, can be connected to an infra-red receiver, e.g. this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands transmitted from this [Argon IR Remote control](https://argon40.com/products/argon-remote).

 ### Firmware